MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-This topic describes a sample flow that shows how to create a complete project plan by using Microsoft Power Automate, how to create an Operation Set, and how to update an entity.
+This article describes a sample flow that shows how to create a complete project plan by using Microsoft Power Automate, how to create an Operation Set, and how to update an entity.
 The example demonstrates how to create a project, project team member, Operation Sets, project tasks, and resource assignments.
-This topic also explains how to update an entity and execute an Operation Set.
+This article also explains how to update an entity and execute an Operation Set.

 The following is a complete list of the steps that are documented in the sample flow in this topic: